The Structured Abstract: An Essential Tool for Researchers

 The content to be drafted in the METHODS and RESULTS sections will anticipate the actual research project in the initial stages.
 This might be the moment when you decide to submit your structured abstract for consideration as a presentation or poster at a professional meeting such as the MLA Annual Meeting.
 Your eventual research project need not be tied absolutely to what you propose, but the more you can clarify what methods you think will be needed and what results you anticipate while still in the proposal stage, the easier your work will be later.
 Clarification also will attract colleagues with similar interests.

 METHODS: Documenting Your Research Steps

-Now that you have determined what you want to research or demonstrate, how
+Now that you have determined what you want to research or demonstrate, how will you proceed?

 The METHODS section in a structured abstract should accurately, although concisely, summarize how you will proceed in learning the answer to your question.
 METHODS headings are sometimes brief:

 These brief descriptions often communicate a great deal because of the specific meanings attached to these shorthand descriptions of study designs.
 A handbook of research methods or two probably will suggest the type of methods that might be appropriate for answering your question and suggest some instruments you might use to gather information.
 Some authors substitute the term DESIGN for methods in their structured abstracts.
 Because questions vary and the designs have relative validity you also might want to consult a table of Evidence-Based Librarianship (EBL) Levels of Evidence for ideas11.
 As your research inquiry proceeds, you will find that your methods become more specific.
 Even the most experienced researchers must fine-tune their methods as practical issues arise.